Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 Something which an obligation cannot be perfected except by that, then it becomes an obligation.

-Another example: if concentration in learning will be disturbed if we are hungry, then in that context eating becomes mandatory for us, because eating fruit can alleviate hunger.
+Another example: if concentration in learning will be disturbed if we are hungry, then in that context eating becomes mandatory for us.
+This is because eating fruit can alleviate hunger and help us focus.

 The important thing about "Does eating fruit break wudu?" that I will explain here is the hadith about eating fruit and wudu.
 I want you to understand this so that you can grasp the rationale behind our discussion.

-There is no difference between eating fruit, eating meat, and drinking milk.
-The main point in this discussion is whether eating breaks wudu.
+There is no difference between eating fruit, eating meat, and drinking milk in this context.
+The main point in this discussion is whether the act of eating itself breaks wudu.

 As for the hadith about eating fruit and wudu, it is as follows: